bwat47/joplin-copy-as-html/markdown-it_plugin_loading_issues_doc.md

 - Object structure inspection for failed plugins
 - Clear error messages with context

+### 5. Code Reuse and Maintainability
+Complex, battle-tested code should be shared when possible:
+- Extract intricate functions into shared utilities
+- Maintain separation of concerns between different use cases
+- Preserve existing behavior while reducing duplication
+- Centralize critical logic for easier maintenance and debugging

 ## Final Architecture Benefits

 The final solution provides: